ncn-ends/vps-scaffold/README.md

 ### Assumptions

+- The program assumes that it will be run on root initially.
 - SSL/TLS is not configured
 - The program does not assign a domain to the Nginx configuration and instead uses the public IPv4 address assigned to the server.
   - Note: You can just assign a domain to the IP and get it working with http requests, but note that some domains require https when requesting from browsers.
 See HSTS domains list.